NuriyaAkh/From_Portland_to_Portland/README.md

 **Intro**

 This is a project that showcases the hometowns of some of Practicum's employees.
-We've made it so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+The project contains code for responsive design to display correctly page elements on popular screen sizes:320px,786px,1280px.
+Technology used in project:html,css, grid and flex display, animation, images,links, @media queries and @font styles.
+The project specifications were gatered from Figma file.

 **Figma**